-Simone Alessandro Tavoni has been awarded the BBC Pathway scheme during the 2015/2016 academic year.
-With such achievement, he had the opportunity to rehears and perform as an orchestral pianist with the BBC Symphony Orchestra and his performances have been recorded by the BBC Radio 3.
+The Italian pianist Simone Alessandro Tavoni has given recitals internationally, including in the United States, United Kingdom, Denmark, Hungary, France, Spain, Malta, Estonia, Greece and across Italy.
+He has been awarded a place on the BBC Pathway scheme during the 2015/2016 academic year and through this, he has had the opportunity to rehearse and perform as an orchestral pianist with the BBC Symphony Orchestra, and some of these performances have been played by BBC Radio 3.

 In 2019 Simone has been selected as a Parklane Group Artist, as Keyboard Charitable Trust Artist and received the Luciano and Giancarla Berti full-ride scholarship to attend the Aspen Music Festival and School studying with renowned Professor Fabio Bidini.